10 Study Tips and Skills That’ll Bring Out the Genius In You

 This is probably the best tip out of the entire article because of how effective it is.
 When you get out of class, in just 24 hours you will forget up to 80% of the details even if you understood everything just fine during the lecture.
 However, if you review your notes later that day, the information will be stored in your long term memory!

-When you go over your notes, improve upon them and circle things you don’t understand.
-Find the answers to your questions until you figure out everything completely before closing the books.
+When you go over your notes, circle/highlight/underline all things you don’t fully understand.
+Find the answers to these questions until you figure out everything completely before closing the books.
 When it comes time to study for the test, everything will be more like a review rather than something you have to learn from scratch all over again.
 This saves you time, reduces your stress, increases your confidence to ace the exam.

 2. The importance of finding a place free of distractions.